Plaza District Office Space for Rent

 The Plaza District is anchored by the southeast corner of Central Park.
 Most agree that the district is defined between the East River and Seventh Avenues, with 65th and 42nd streets as its North-South borders.
 The Plaza District derives its name from the landmark 19th-century Plaza Hotel and the Grand Army Plaza.
 The district is home to many famous buildings and landmarks, including Radio City Music Hall, Rockefeller Plaza, the Chrysler Building, and MoMa.

 Midtown Manhattan is the largest central business district in the world, and the Plaza District boasts some of the most premier commercial real estate in the city.
 Its tall buildings primarily provide office space for holding companies, investment groups, media groups, consulting firms, accounting firms, and hedge funds.
-Two-thirds of hedge funds located in NYC have office space in the Plaza District.
+Two-thirds of hedge funds lease NYC office space in the Plaza District.

 Notable Plaza District tenants include Deloitte, Accenture, Mizuho Americas, Bloomberg Media, Colgate-Palmolive, JP Morgan, Pfizer, Cisco Systems, Fox News, and NBC Studios.